 Iroh: It is usually best to admit mistakes when they occur, and to seek to restore honor.

-Large man: When I'm through with you kids, the window won't be the only thing that's broken!
+Large Man: (shouting through window) When I'm through with you kids, the window won't be the only thing that's broken!

 - On Family Guy Chris breaks Herbert's window playing baseball in the streets.